Roadhog360/Et-Futurum-Requiem/README.md

 ## Contributing

 To enable incomplete test features, add `-Detfuturum.testing=true` to your JVM arguments.
-This also enables a debug item
+This also enables a debug item.

 ## Contributors
 <a href="https://github.com/Roadhog360/Et-Futurum-Requiem/graphs/contributors">